CipherCosmos/code-byte/hackarena-backend/README.md

-# HackArena Backend
+# Code Byte Backend

-A comprehensive backend API server for HackArena, an inter-college hackathon game management system built with Node.js, Express, and SQLite.
+A comprehensive backend API server for Code Byte, an inter-college hackathon game management system built with Node.js, Express, and SQLite.

 ## 🚀 Features